gunmetal/gunmetal/README.md

-GunMetal
+Gunmetal
 ========

-GunMetal is light and fast dependency injection and application modularisation tool for Java.
+Gunmetal is a light and fast dependency injection and application modularisation tool for Java.